michael-sands/generic_games_site/natural_philosophers.md

 ---
 <img src="/images/natural_philosophers_cover.png" alt="Three skulls logo" width="150" align="right">

-EARLY ACCESS GAME: Still in development, and if you purchase it now you'll get all the updates.

 This is a non-violent, creative game in which you will imagine what an expedition of natural philosophers discover in an entirely new world.

 You'll fill up a notebook with observations, inspired by a range of random tables, to build the world you explore.